 Bethune was a faculty member of the Osgoode Certificate in Pension Law for many years, and has held leadership positions on a number of committees and councils in the industry.
 Bethune is a regular participant on Industry Working Groups set up by the Canadian Association of Pension Supervisory Authorities and has co-ordinated publication of the Morneau Shepell Handbook of Canadian Pension and Benefit Plans over the past 15 years.
 Ms. Whiston holds a B.A. from Western University (1983) and a J.D. from the University of Toronto (1986).

 Mr. Farley was advisor to the Board of the Alliance for Excellence in Investigative and Forensic Accounting from 2002 – 2004.
-He is presently an advisory member to the Board of Directors of Stevenson Memorial Hospital in Alliston, Ontario, having served six years as a Director.
+He served as a member of the Board of Directors of Stevenson Memorial Hospital in Alliston, Ontario for six years and, since May of 2021, serves as a member of the Board of Directors of Georgian Bay General Hospital.
 Mr. Farley continues his career in the law as a sole practitioner.

 Mr. Anthony Fredericks has over 40 years of insurance experience, is a fellow of the Insurance Institute of Canada and a Canadian Risk Manager.
 Mr. Fredericks is the CEO for several companies, including A.M.
 Fredericks Underwriting Management Ltd., Canrisc Insurance Consulting and AMF Credit Corp.